Finslerian wormhole solution in the framework of modified gravity: Preliminaries and Notations of Finsler Geometry

+{As we know, the Schwarzschild metric is known to be the exterior metric for any compact object in the universe.
+From Birkhoff’s theorem, it is well-known that most static vacuum solutions are reducible to Schwarzschild’s form.
+Our obtained Finslerian metric is consistent with this exterior metric and matches the continuity conditions, which can be well established from the reference \cite{Li1, Chowdhury}.} One can derive the Finsler metric as,

-When looking at the Finslerian wormhole crucial role is played by the Ricci scalar $\bar{R}ic=\eta$ of the two-dimensional Finsler structure $\bar{F}$.
+{When looking at the Finslerian wormhole crucial role is played by the Ricci scalar $Ric=\eta$ of the two-dimensional Finsler structure $\bar{F}$.
 We conclude that the structure $F$ has a constant flag curvature because $\eta$=constant.
-The geodesic spray coefficients can be found by putting the Finslerian wormhole structure Eq. (\ref{Eq.27}) in Eq. (\ref{Eq.2}).
+The geodesic spray coefficients can be found by putting the Finslerian wormhole structure equation (\ref{eq.27}) in equation (\ref{eq.2}).}